Ehrenfriedersdorf

 After the end of mining in Ehrenfriedersdorf

-The resulting ZEE – Zinnerz Ehrenfriedersdorf GmbH was commissioned with the underground and surface storage and the dismantling of the site after the decommissioning of the Ehrenfriedersdorf mine.
-In the course of the underground custody, superstructures and shafts were kept, mining damage analyses were carried out and the mine buildings were flooded.
-In addition, the 2nd level of the Sauberg was prepared as a visitor mine.
-Operation of the pit as a visitor mine was officially started in 1995.
+The resulting company ZEE – Zinnerz Ehrenfriedersdorf GmbH was commissioned with the underground and surface storage and dismantling of the site following the closure of the Ehrenfriedersdorf mine.
+In the course of the underground preservation, overburden and shafts were preserved, backfills were installed, mining damage analyses were carried out and the mine buildings were flooded.
+In addition, the 2nd level of the clean mine was prepared as a visitor mine.
+The mine officially began operating as a visitor mine in 1995.

-The two tailings were covered with earth to reduce dust.
-Because of remediation work, a cover up to 10 m thick was applied to Tailing 2, whereas Tailing 1 is only covered with a thin layer of soil.
+The two flushing dumps were covered with soil to reduce dust.
+As a result of remediation work, a cover up to 10 m thick has already been applied to flushing stockpile 2, while flushing stockpile 1 is only covered with a thin layer of soil.

 Projects and activities at the Bielatal Tailing